 Spend an evening in Triana

-Speaking of tile, Triana is another district you should explore, regardless of how many days in Seville you have.
+Speaking of tile, Triana is another district you should explore, regardless of how many days your Seville itinerary lasts.
 Located across the Guadalquivir River from the Old Town, Triana is famous for being where many of the tiles you find throughout el Casco Antiguo were made, although you needn’t tour a tile shop to be charmed.
 To be frank, I’m a fan of simply getting lost, and also of dining waterside at many of the restaurants set up right along the river.

 Explore the rest of Andalusia